 Twitter Chat Sessions:

 This is not a new strategy but is a great way to hold students accountable with rich discussion.
 Establish a hashtag for your course and designate that for all discussions you generate.
 Start the discussion with a probing question and tweet that question using your class hashtag.
-Allow students to have organic, natural conversations without setting parameters like “respond to at least 2 students” or “send a minimum of 3 tweets”.
+Allow students to have organic, natural conversations without setting parameters like “respond to at least two students” or “send a minimum of three tweets”.
 Look for critical thinking and thoughtful discussion and tweet at your students with your own thoughts and suggestions on the topic.
-Use this strategy for designated days to hold your class online or for and outside of class assignment.
+Use this strategy for designated days to hold your class online or for an assignment outside of class.

 I used Flipboard in my class as a way for students to “flip” news articles related to our course into a class magazine used for discussion.
 Students find current event news articles and flip the articles into the magazine.
 This gives us a designated placeholder for the articles we will discuss in class and students can refer back to them later if necessary.